 When specifying a geoprocessing tool's input feature data, you have the following options:

-- Browse to a dataset.
+- Browse to a feature class.

 - Create a new layer and interactively add features to it.

-Depending on the types of features that are supported by a tool, you have the option to interactively create new points, lines, polygons, or multipatches.
+Depending on the types of input features that are supported by a tool, you have the option to interactively create new points, lines, polygons, or multipatches.

 Create new features